AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-least-squares-method-explained-part-2-data-fitting.md

 ---
-title: "Curve Fitting 101 Part 2: Least Squares Data Fitting"
+title: "Least Squares Method Explained Part 2: Data Fitting"
-description: "Now that we've mastered the theory behind least squares, it's time to look at one of its most practical applications: least squares data fitting.
-We'll plot a best-fit line by hand and do a polynomial fit using least squares and Python."
+description: "Now that we've mastered the theory behind the least squares method, it's time to look at one of its most practical applications: least squares data fitting.
+In this tutorial, we'll explore straight-line and polynomial least squares fitting."
-keywords: [least squares method data fitting, least squares method explained, polynomial fit using least squares]
+keywords: [least squares method explained, least squares data fitting, least squares polynomial fitting]
 tags: [cs101, math, numerical-analysis]
 needsLatex: true
 ---

-With an understanding of how to solve overdetermined systems using the least squares method and QR decomposition, we're now ready to look at one of the most practical applications of this theory: least squares data fitting.
-We'll plot a best-fit line by hand and a polynomial fit using least squares and Python.
-But first, we need a little background before we work out the problems.
+With an understanding of [how to solve overdetermined systems using the least squares method](/blog/cs101/least-squares-method-explained-part-1-mastering-least-squares-theory) and QR decomposition, we're now ready to look at one of the most practical applications of this theory: least squares data fitting.
+In this tutorial, we'll explore straight-line fitting and polynomial least squares fitting.
+But before we get to the problems, we need a little background.

 {% include linkedHeading.html heading="Least Squares Data Fitting" level=2 %}

-In **data fitting**, we have some function $$f$$ that takes $$n$$-vectors as its inputs and maps them to real numbers.
+In **least squares data fitting**, we have some function $$f$$ that takes $$n$$-vectors as its inputs and maps them to real numbers.
 We don't really know anything about the function itself, like what its shape is or what its terms are.
 It's your classic black box: You feed some vector $$x$$ to the function, and it spits out a $$y$$ in response:

 {% include posts/picture.html img="black-box" ext="JPG" alt="The black-box model of a function." shadow=false %}